11th February, 2020

 There is no a legal requirement to carry toolbox talks out daily, so if you’re not that frequent with them yet, don’t worry.
 But there are many reasons why daily toolbox talks are better for your business, health and safety, and team.
 In this post we look at 9 reasons to have daily talks.

-Toolbox talks are important, sure, but how often should they be done?
-Do we really need to carry them out daily?
+Toolbox talks are important, sure.
+These small health and safety moments give you and your team the chance to discuss issues that could put you in harm's way.
+But how often should they be done?
+And do we really need to carry them out daily?

 Here are 9 reasons to have daily toolbox talks:

 Accidents can happen on any day.
 And the day they are most likely to happen is the day health and safety have been forgotten.
 Health and safety can't have days off!